Workshops and Events

 Want to know what’s on offer before you purchase a ticket?

-This is a monthly experiential workshop and practice group for those interested in learning some of the key elements of the Wheel of Consent®, and building confidence and skill in community with others.
+This is a two day experiential workshop for those interested in learning the key elements of the Wheel of Consent®, and building confidence and skill in community with others.

 It is suitable for those who want to learn how to express their own authentic desires and limits, and create consensual agreements.